Rising’ To The Occasion

-With a corporate mantra like “Rising,” it’s fair to assume exciting things are happening at Aurora Cooperative.
+With a corporate mantra like “Rising”, it’s fair to assume exciting things are happening at Aurora Cooperative.
 This bold statement is based in the firm’s pride in moving itself away from the old cooperative mentality, and shifting its focus toward a progressive business approach.

 In February 2010, the cooperative announced its plan to expand its grain storage, drying and handling capabilities at its three railroad terminals located at Sedan, Grand Island and Aurora (West), NE.
 The goal of the $11 million expansion is simple: To access existing and emerging grain markets — especially global export markets — through ports in the Pacific Northwest, West Coast and Gulf of Mexico.

-The three locations sit within a 60-mile radius of each other in south central Nebraska.
+The three locations sit within 60-mile radius of each other in south central Nebraska.
 The cooperative also operates a fourth 27-car loading terminal in Superior, NE.

 Feed & Grain traveled to Nebraska to check in on the progress.

-Rail drives expansion
+Rails drives expansion

 Aurora Cooperative’s grain terminal upgrades will increase the velocity of grain movement in receiving, staging and loading unit/shuttle trains operations at each facility.
-Once complete, each grain terminal will have the full capability to handle multiple varieties of grain, including yellow/white corn, soybeans and winter wheat under Class 1 railroad shuttle-train specifications.
+Once complete, each grain terminal will have the full capability to handle multiple species of grain, including yellow/white corn, soybeans and winter wheat under Class 1 railroad shuttle-train specifications.

-“[The expansion] will strengthen our partnership with the railroads, Union Pacific and Burlington Northern-Santa Fe, and allow us to meet the time requirements necessary to take advantage of their incentive programs,” explains Mark Jorgensen, merchandiser, Aurora Cooperative-Sedan.
+“[The expansion] will strengthen our partnership with the railroads, Union Pacific and Burlington Northern-Santa Fe, and allow us to meet the time requirements necessary to take advantage of their incentive programs,” explains Mark Jorgenson, merchandiser, Aurora Cooperative-Sedan.
 “Ultimately, we’ll be able to offer the best prices to the producers; it will also allow us to access the best markets.”

 With Todd & Sargent at the helm, construction began at the Sedan and Aurora West locations during the spring of 2010; both sites plan to utilize their expansion capabilities for the 2010 fall harvest.
 Meanwhile, Grand Island’s expansion began in the fall of 2010, and is scheduled to open in the summer of 2011.